-In 2014 and after 66 years, the Palestine refugee condition is entirely unsustainable.
-There is reason to believe that the period 2016-2021 will be among the most difficult in Palestine refugee history and one of growing complexity for UNRWA operations.
-Palestine refugees are facing a human development and protection crisis exacerbated by armed conflict in Syria and the Gaza Strip and ongoing discrimination in the occupied Palestinian territory.
-The absence of a solution to the refugee question, and the profound challenges of socioeconomic development, will continue to increase the demand for UNRWA’s core services and emergency assistance.
+Sixty-six years after the Palestine refugee crisis began, the condition of the refugees is unsustainable.
+The Advisory Committee meeting was told that the period covered by the next UNRWA Medium Term Strategy – 2016-2021 – will be among the most difficult in Palestine refugee history and a period of growing complexity for UNRWA operations.
+Palestine refugees face a human development and protection crisis exacerbated by armed conflict in Syria and the Gaza Strip and ongoing discrimination in the occupied Palestinian territory.
+The absence of a solution to the refugee question, and the profound challenges of socioeconomic development, will continue to increase the demand for core UNRWA services and emergency assistance.

-UNRWA will remain the lead international actor in reducing the impact of threats to the Palestine refugee community during the 2016-2021 strategic period.
-To that end, it has identified five strategic outcomes that it will work to accomplish with theassistance of regional, national and local partners.
-These outcomes are: meeting minimum protection standards in UNRWA operations, protecting refugees’ health and reducing the burden of disease, ensuring quality, equitable and inclusive basic education, increasing the capabilities of refugees to take advantage of livelihood opportunities, and ensuring that refugees are able to meet their basic human needs of food, shelter and environmental health.
-In order to achieve these outcomes, UNRWA will establish a stronger foundation of efficient and effective management.
+UNRWA will remain the lead international actor in reducing the impact of threats to the Palestine refugee community during the 2016-2021 period.
+To that end, the Agency has identified five strategic outcomes that it will work towards with the assistance of regional, national and local partners.
+These outcomes are:

 24 June 2014